The AirPods Pro 2 are the new gold standard for Apple earbuds | CNN Underscored

 The noise cancellation really is that good

-The AirPods Pro 2’s biggest selling point is the promise of active noise cancellation (ANC) that’s twice as good as the previous model.
+The AirPods Pro 2’s biggest selling point is the promise of ANC that’s twice as good as the previous model.
 It’s a bold claim, but one that these buds absolutely live up to.

 I walk through a lot of noise living in New York City — including clackety construction, whirring car engines and constant chatter — and the new AirPods Pro reduced it all to a blissful, barely audible hum.
 While I could still clearly hear the racket of my overworked air conditioner on my previous AirPods Pro with ANC on, the AirPods Pro 2 knocked that same annoying noise to a soft, unobtrusive rumble.
 And when I accidentally took the old model out for a walk with me, I immediately noticed the increased amount of street noise that was getting through.
 The AirPods Pro 2’s upgraded noise cancellation really is that good, and has made running my daily errands that much more pleasant.